 Water Testing Results

 Water samples were collected from a variety of sources.
-Four samples were collected and brought to a local hotel for bacterial testing.
+Due to time constraints, the team focused on testing six sources, four of which were from tanks.
+Priority of testing sets was given to tanks over wells in order to collect a baseline for the pilot program.
+The four samples from tanks were collected and brought to Laguna Azul, a local hotel for bacterial testing.
 Due to travel, the time samples spent away from the source was approximately an hour and a half which exceeded the recommended time, however Bender Laboratory in Albany said the effects of this on our results are relatively negligible.
 Results showed our primary focus in treatment will be targeting bacterial growth.
 Most tanks in the community are exposed at the opening and sit in the sun promoting coliform bacteria growth.
 If tanks are not cleaned regularly, the tank’s bacteria will grow and become a serious health concern.
-Below is an image of the results from testing total coliform on the teacher’s tank which has not been cleaned in at least a year according to the community.
-All other water tests were performed in the community they were collected.
-Samples were properly preserved and brought back to the United States for testing arsenic content at a facility in the Albany area.
+The following page shows an image of the results from testing total coliform on the teacher’s tank which has not been cleaned in at least a year according to the community.
+The results from testing show that arsenic is not in the soil as expected and there is reason to believe that previous tests yielded false positives due to environmental factors such as heat and phosphates in the sample.
+Dissolved Oxygen and Coliform testing showed that bacterial coliforms are alarmingly high in number and treatment will be required to resolve this.
+Figure 1 shows a test for total coliform bacteria that has a high number of colonies while Figure 2 shows a test with no colonies.

+Samples were properly preserved and brought back to the United States for testing arsenic content at Adirondack Environmental Lab in the Albany area.
 The results showed that a negligible amount of arsenic is present in the water meaning there is no longer a need to focus on removing arsenic when considering treatment options.
-Due to time constraints, the team focused on testing six sources, four of which were from tanks.
-Priority of testing sets was given to tanks over wells in order to collect a baseline for the pilot program.
+Tests were conducted for arsenic several times over the course of the project.
+On the first and second assessment trips arsenic was discovered from field testing and attention was brought to the Univeristy of Panama.
+Professors of the university believe arsenic is unlikely found in the soil in the country and that field tests must have yielded false positives.
+From the negative results from this trip as well as the results from Adirondack Environmental Services, arsenic should not be in the soil and the past field tests must have given erroneous data.
+Causes for this error are potentially due to phosphates present in the water causing a low pH and the heat of the environment when testing.

 Figure 1: Teacher’s Tank Total Coliform Test.
 Dark red spots are bacterial colonies.